 Young Jolyon becomes a painter after he's been cut off.

 June likes helping them.
-She calls them 'lame ducks'.
+Other characters (and the narrator) refer to them as her 'lame ducks'.

 Take Back Your Gift: Soames only realises how much Irene really hated him when he sees that she has left him, taken none of the jewellery he ever gave her, and left him a note saying "I have taken nothing either you or your people have given me"